 But here’s the part that affects the state budget: the UAL payment schedule has required sharply escalating annual amounts in the past 12 years and still calls for moderately increasing amounts almost every year until 2027.
 The annual UAL payments for the teachers’ and LASERS state employee systems was just over $500 million in 2007.
 The annual bill in 2016 was $1.63 billion and the amount will graduate to $1.94 billion by 2027.
 By 2029, the oldest portion of the pension debt, known as the Initial UAL, will be paid off.
 From that point, the annual UAL payments will settle down to $1.36 billion until 2039.
 And that’s if all goes as planned.

 There is no separate line item for retirement expenses in the state appropriations bill.
 The money for these payments is borne by state agencies, universities and school districts.
 The agencies simply have to bear the cost within their assigned budgets.
 That means agencies and colleges have an escalating floor of retirement costs.
-Federal dollars for health care and social services also can be used toward the pension liabilities; the Charity hospital privatizations reduced the use of federal dollars but will create an overall savings in pension costs in the long term.
+Federal dollars for health care and social services also can be used toward the pension liabilities.
+(The Charity hospital privatizations reduced the state’s use of federal dollars to address health care worker pensions, but the reform will create an overall savings in pension costs in the long term.)
 State agencies must bear these retirement expenses along with rising costs for Group Benefits, risk management insurance and auditing fees.
 These costs are mandated by law.
 Actions by the Legislature and the administration would be needed to reduce the agencies’ costs for these programs.

 Because many individuals have accrued benefits over the years, most of Louisiana’s UAL debt will re-main no matter what pension reforms are made.
 But the existing financial burden and the risk of even higher levels of unfunded liabilities could be reduced.
 A first step would be to implement a retirement program for new employees that carries a zero or low risk of accumulating unfunded liabilities.
 Changes affecting current employees also could lessen the state’s pension liabilities.